 Are those things still being used?
 Have they been outgrown?
 Were they played with a time or two before being forgotten?

 On the day of your Yard “un-sale,” organize the items by category.
 If you live in an area frequented by people walking their dog, add a water station to encourage dog walkers to stop by.
-Enjoy the day meeting people.
+Enjoy the day meeting people and lean in to the joy of giving.
 Watch as your customers smile when they realize that everything at your yard “un-sale” is FREE!

 Or attach a $5 or $10 bill to a note asking that it be used to treat someone else.
 Once you have filled all twelve slots, tear an ordinary sheet of paper into twenty-four squares and mark them from 1-24.
 Fold and place the numbered paper into a bowl.
 Take turns with your family selecting numbers until you have gone through all of the folded paper.
 The numbers on the papers you draw correspond to dates on the Giving Advent calendar.
 Now, your family can experience getting and giving!
 If you choose a theme, you can decorate your advent calendar in that theme, or make the items in each slot adhere to your theme.

 This year, why not adopt a volunteer?
 In nearly every hospital, a group of volunteers provide support services or directional help.
 Create a holiday box filled with treats, magazines and other goodies to thank them for their time.
 Pop in on the local animal shelter with treats for volunteers as well as the animals in their care.
 Offer a hot beverage to volunteers working outside in the cold.
-Your kindness is sure to be appreciated by people accustomed to giving!
+Your kindness is sure to be appreciated by people accustomed to the joy of giving themselves!

 The holidays are filled with so many gifts.
 The gift of giving is one gift to truly cherish.
 It is the only gift that gives back a hundred fold; it is always the right fit.
 This year, make lasting memories with your family while paying it forward and watch as the real magic of the season unfolds before you.